miracle2k/webassets/docs/script.rst

 rebuilds bundles when a change is detected.

-This can be useful during development, if building is not instantaneous, and you are loosing valuable time waiting for the build to finish while trying to access your site.
+This can be useful during development, if building is not instantaneous, and you are losing valuable time waiting for the build to finish while trying to access your site.